planetsolaris/keep-emerson-open/index.md

 Hello, we are members of the Emerson Elementary community.

-Emerson is a public elementary school in Salt Lake City, Utah that is currently on a list for [potential closure](https://www.slcschools.org/departments/information-technology/boundaries-and-planning/population-and-boundary-study) despite the fact that it is a top performing school in the state and has been [nationally recognized](https://nationalblueribbonschools.ed.gov/awardwinners/winning/21ut102pu_emerson_elementary_school.html).
+[Emerson](https://emerson.slcschools.org) is a public elementary school in Salt Lake City, Utah that is currently on a list for [potential closure](https://www.slcschools.org/departments/information-technology/boundaries-and-planning/population-and-boundary-study) despite the fact that it is a [nationally recognized school](https://nationalblueribbonschools.ed.gov/awardwinners/winning/21ut102pu_emerson_elementary_school.html).

 Our mission is to create a hub for gathering and sharing information about Emerson with a passionate determination to ensure its continued operation.